pixelsnob/lapr/docs/project-timeline.md

 #### Home Page

 How will the homepage be organized?
 Will there be a slide show/montage?
+Do you need to pull from FB for a "news" page?
+(I think the updates you do on FB are really informative and pretty neat.
+We should maybe think about making those a part of your website).

 #### Instrument Lists